-Once you have received your paper voter registration application, and signed and dated
+Once you have completed, signed, and dated your paper voter registration application,

-it, you have a few options.
-You can mail the application into the county Board of
+you have a few options.
+You can mail the application into the county Board of Elections,

-Elections, you can take it to the Board of Elections in person, or you can come by
+you can take it to the Board of Elections in person, or you can come by the Center

-the Center for Community Engagement and Service Learning in Belk 273 and we will be
+for Community Engagement and Service Learning in Belk 273 and we will be happy to

 876 Skyland Drive Suite 1